ucsb-cs16/w20/_info/syllabus.md

      <br />
   </li>

-  <li><strong>(3) Programming Assignments (Labs)</strong>—Programming assignments (also called labs) are given once a week, and are typically started in the Wednesday lab sessions, and finished on your own time outside of lab.
+  <li><strong>(3) Programming Assignments (Labs)</strong>—Programming assignments (also called labs) are given once a week, and are typically assigned every Friday.
+You may work on them during closed labs and plan to finish the assignment on your own time outside of lab.
 You must however, read the assignment and attempt the parts that you do with little assistant as soon as the assignment is released.
-The assumption is that you at the very least read the assignment before section.
-You are encouraged to use pair programming in most of the labs.<br />
+The assumption is that you at the very least read the assignment before your lab section.
+You are encouraged to use pair programming in most of the labs but please read the collaboration policy for each lab.
+Some labs have to be completed individually.<br />
     <br />
   </li>
   <li><strong>(4) Lectures</strong>—Learning is something that you do as a student, not something that is &quot;done to you&quot; by a teacher.
 Therefore most of the learning you will do in this course takes place when you are actively involved in doing something challenging (i.e., during the homework assignments and labs).
 Most of the information you will need to do those assignments will come from the reading. <br />